 The faster your server responds to requests, the better.
 Getting that server to respond quicker directly improves a lot of site speed metrics.
 On complex sites, the server keeps busy with handling requests and serving files and scripts, so it’s best to optimize those processes.

 Optimizing your server consists of several parts.
 First, upgrade your hosting plan.
+This is one of the easiest, most effective ways of improving the performance of your site.
 Don’t skimp on hosting.
 Pick one that offers good performance at a fair price.
 Also, there’s the business of how the server was set up — use a recent version of PHP! — and what hardware you picked.
 Maybe you should upgrade the hardware if you find that lacking.
 Also, you need to research how your databases work and see if you can make improvements.
-Use tools like the Query Monitor WordPress plugin to keep analyze queries on your site.
+Use tools like the Query Monitor WordPress plugin to keep analyzing queries on your site.

 You can also look into how your server pushes files to clients.
 There are several ways to enhance that process, such as